 Hanging your laundry on a drying rack or clothesline is a great way to save electricity and reduce heat in your home.
 Plus, there’s nothing quite like the scent of clothes dried in the fresh summer air.

 Standby power can add up to 5 - 10 per cent of an average home’s electricity use.
-Unplug electronics when not in use and you can translate that 10 per cent to savings you can use for something else.
+Unplug electronics when not in use.

 Floating rate prices are influenced by demand.
 So, when we use more electricity or natural gas, like we do in winter, the floating rate can go up.
 You can view